mike-flower/qpcr/README.md

 - out.dir = file path to save results.

 ### Comparative ct inputs
 - calibration_method = Choose a method to select calibrator samples.
-Options are 'Default', 'Callibrator sample/s', 'Lowest GOI ct', 'Highest GOI ct', or 'Select sample/s'.
-Default uses mean Ct of callibrator sample/s from Settings file, or if not available then the Ct of the sample with lowest gene of interest Ct.
+Options are 'Default', 'Calibrator sample/s', 'Lowest GOI ct', 'Highest GOI ct', or 'Select sample/s'.
+Default uses mean Ct of calibrator sample/s from Settings file, or if not available then the Ct of the sample with lowest gene of interest Ct in each calibrator group.
 - calibrator_var = if you selected 'Default' or 'Calibrator samples', this will prompt you to select the column indicating samples to use as calibrators.
 - exclude_failed_hk = Select whether to exclude housekeeping targets (genes) if they don't work for all samples.
 This is recommended; if housekeepers are kept despite failing in some samples, then geomean(HK) for those samples will be skewed towards those HK targets that worked.